f1u77y/web-media-controller/README.md

 You should have node.js installed and availible in your `$PATH` for building.

     $ npm install
-    $ npx grunt build
+    $ npx grunt build:$browser # $browser could be 'firefox' or 'chrome'

-Built extension is now in `build/` directory.
+Built extension is now in `build/$browser` directory.
 You could load it as temporary extension or pack it.

-If you're developer, and you want `build/` directory to correspond the current state of development, you should run `npx grunt watch`.
+If you're developer, and you want `build/$browser` directory to correspond the current state of development, you should run `npx grunt watch:$browser`.